Did you know?

 Many of the water systems that keep ecosystems thriving and feed a growing human population have become stressed.
 Rivers, lakes and aquifers are drying up or becoming too polluted to use.
 More than half the world’s wetlands have disappeared.
 Agriculture consumes more water than any other source and wastes much of that through inefficiencies.
 Climate change is altering patterns of weather and water around the world, causing shortages and droughts in some areas and floods in others.

 At the current consumption rate, this situation will only get worse.
 By 2025, 1.8 billion people will be living in countries with absolute water scarcity, and two-thirds of the world's population could be living under water stressed conditions.
-And ecosystems around the world will suffer even more.
+Ecosystems around the world will suffer even more.

 World Wildlife Fund (WWF), 2018